iamzilfa/IG/README.md

 # Instagram

-An Instagram clone app where users can view,post and like pictures,search and follow other users.
+An Instagram clone website application where users can view,post and like pictures,search and follow other users.

 ## Author(s) information
 [iamzilfa](https://github.com/iamzilfa)